Leeds Conveyancing Solicitors

 Exciting activities can be found all over the region, including mountain biking, climbing and caving.
 For something a bit more leisurely, take in some spectacular scenery with the Ingleton Waterfalls Trail, just one of the many popular walking trails in the Yorkshire Dales

-Local house price trends
+Local house price trends in Leeds

 According to Zoopla estimates, the average price for property in Leeds in July 2020 was £199,842, which represents a decrease of 10.69% over the previous 12 months ago.
 In terms of property types, flats in Leeds sold for an average of £151,213 and terraced houses for £139,896, and the average price of a detached house was £368,202.